 Esophageal manometry can also diagnose less common causes of these symptoms.

 You’ll receive a local anesthetic to prevent throat and nose discomfort during the procedure.
 Esophageal manometry usually doesn’t require sedation.
 You’ll sit up for the insertion of a long, flexible tube that goes through your nose and down your throat and esophagus.
 The tube has pressure sensors throughout, which measures pressure and esophagus movement.

 With the tube in place, you’ll lie on your left side.
 Your provider guides you to take small sips of water as they slowly withdraw the tube.
 Swallowing activates the sensors in the tube, which generates the information your provider needs to evaluate your esophagus function.

 Your provider analyzes the information to make a diagnosis and determine the proper treatment steps.

 After esophageal manometry, you can usually drive yourself home.
 You can expect some minor discomfort in your nose and throat, but you can resume your regular activities right away.

 You’ll return to Hampshire Gastroenterology Associates, LLC to discuss your esophageal manometry results and treatment plan with your provider.
 Your treatment may include medication, lifestyle changes, and, in rare cases, surgery.

 Hampshire Gastroenterology Associates, LLC uses advanced diagnostic strategies like esophageal manometry to determine your condition and give you the most accurate treatment.
-Call the office or click on the scheduling link to arrange your appointment now.
+Call the office to arrange your appointment now.